Kirby Dach

-Kirby Dach (born January 21, 2001) is a Canadian professional ice hockey centre for the Montreal Canadiens of the National Hockey League (NHL).
+Kirby Dach (born January 21, 2001) is a Canadian professional ice hockey player who is a centre for the Montreal Canadiens of the National Hockey League (NHL).
 He was selected in the first round, third overall, by the Chicago Blackhawks in the 2019 NHL entry draft.

 Early life

-Dach was born January 21, 2001, in Fort Saskatchewan, Alberta, to parents Dale and Hillary.
-Around the age of five, he began playing ice hockey with his brother, practicing in a backyard rink and on Garner Lake near his family's cabin.
+Born in Fort Saskatchewan, Alberta to parents Dale and Hillary, Dach began playing ice hockey around the age of five, practicing in a backyard rink and on Garner Lake near his family's cabin.
 A childhood fan of the Edmonton Oilers of the National Hockey League (NHL), he would frequently attend games at Rexall Place with his father.
 Dach often played minor ice hockey above his age level, including his time as part of the Fort Saskatchewan Rangers of the Alberta Midget Hockey League (AMHL).
 At age 13, he recorded 100 points in 33 games, breaking Tyler Benson's 84-point league record.